From neon lights to natural sights, explore the best of Las Vegas

 If you’re looking for an adrenaline rush that doesn’t involve betting, the SlotZilla Zip Line whisks you above the flashing lights of Fremont Street’s old-school casinos.
 Or you can jump from a plane on a tandem skydive for spectacular views of Lake Mead and the Colorado River.

 Sparkling shows: From multi-year residencies by big-name pop and rock artists to elaborate magic displays and lavish Cirque du Soleil productions, Vegas is home to an astonishing lineup of nightly performances.
 If you’re flexible about what you want to see, head to a Tix4Tonight booth to snag last-minute discount tickets.

 Arts District: Also known as 18b, this vibrant neighborhood of contemporary galleries, antiques shops, and hip cafes is one of the city’s hidden gems.
 Rummage for vintage Vegas memorabilia like roulette wheels and casino chips, or find deals and special events at the monthly First Friday block party.

 Quirky museums: Want to experience life aboard the Titanic, play retro pinball machines, or explore a haunted mansion?
 Vegas has it all.
-You can learn the history of organized crime at the Mob Museum, and the Neon Museum preserves eye-catching old Vegas signs in an outdoor “boneyard.”
+The Mob Museum presents the history of organized crime, and the Neon Museum preserves eye-catching old Vegas signs in an outdoor “boneyard.”
 Stop by after dark to see the signs illuminated.

 Hoover Dam: Straddling the Nevada-Arizona border, this colossal concrete structure is an impressive feat of 1930s engineering.
 Look for elegant art deco design touches as you stroll across the dam, and peer over the edge to see Lake Mead on one side and the Colorado River far below on the other.